 Have you ever wondered how to make popcorn on the stove?
-My perfect stovetop popcorn recipe works every single time leaving no uncooked kernels.
+My perfect stovetop popcorn recipe works every single time to make perfect, buttery popcorns, leaving no uncooked or burnt kernels.

 Do you remember popping corn on the stove?
 I have tried a million times to make it on the stove, the old-fashioned way, and I always end up burning it (which is the worst smell ever) or getting gun shy and stopping before all of the kernels have popped.
 I resorted to the microwave variety when the craving struck.
 It never scratched the itch, and I stopped eating popcorn all together.
 But sometimes you want homemade popcorn from the stove.

 I was watching Southern at Heart on the Food Network and Damaris made popcorn using a method that I have never seen before.
-She swore by it, and now so do I. Not only did I not burn the popcorn, all of the kernels popped, and I finally got a bowl of warm buttery perfect stovetop popcorn.
+She swore by it, and now so do I. Not only did I not burn the popcorn, all of the kernels popped, and I finally got a bowl of warm, buttery, chemical free perfect stovetop popcorn.

 Cover and cook over medium-high heat until all 3 kernels pop.